Commercial real estate in France: overview

 Companies opting for the SIIC regime are entitled to step up the tax basis of their eligible assets at a reduced cost (19% instead of 33.33%).

-Institutional investors (mainly traditional property companies and insurance companies) play a key role in the French real estate market, either as direct investors or through OPCIs (see above, Common structures) or Sociétés civiles de placements immobiliers (SCPIs).
-SCPIs are regulated entities which must be authorised by the French Financial Market Authority (Autorité des marchés financiers) (AMF) to solicit investors through public offerings and must have the sole purpose of acquiring and managing real estate assets with a view to leasing them.
+Investments are mostly made directly or through OPCIs (see Question 2) or Sociétés civiles de placements immobiliers (SCPIs).
+SCPIs are regulated entities which must be authorised by the French Financial Market Authority (Autorité des marchés financiers) (AMF) to solicit investors through public offerings, and must have the sole purpose of acquiring and managing real estate assets with a view to leasing them.

 Private investors also play an important role.
-Their investments are frequently made through SPVs (see above, Common structures).
+They frequently carry out their investments through SPVs.

 Real property includes land and any buildings or fixtures attached to the land, and ownership interests in them.

-To be effective against third parties, transfers of real estate ownership must be evidenced by a written deed of transfer authenticated by a notary (acte notarié de vente) (transfer deed).
-All transfer deeds must be registered by notaries at the local land registry (Conservation des hypothèques) after they are executed.
-The notary must include evidence of a root of title dating back 30 years in the transfer deed.
-The local land registry is managed by the mortgage registrar (conservateur des hypothèques).
+To be enforceable against third parties, transfers of real estate ownership must be evidenced by a written deed of transfer authenticated by a notary (acte notarié de vente) (transfer deed).

 Information available at the land registry includes: